You can make these Halloween luminaries on a budget, in three steps! Kids will love these mummy mason jars too.

 Any open flame should obviously never be left unattended.
 My personal choice is LED lights for these types of projects.
 That way I never I have to worry!

-Are you ready to learn how to make this awesome Halloween craft?
+Are you ready to learn how to make this awesome Halloween mason jar craft?
 Keep reading!

 Gather These Supplies